gcmurphy/golang-openshift/README.md

     git remote add upstream -m master git://github.com/gcmurphy/golang-openshift.git
     git pull -s recursive -X theirs upstream master

+5. Build the source and copy the output to your bin directory (updated for Go version 1)

+    cd server
+    go build
+    mv server ../bin

 5. Push to your OpenShift repository

-    git push
+    git commit -a -m "My first go + openshift application" git push

 6. You are good to Go!
 You can read more about the OpenShift DIY cartridge [here](https://www.redhat.com/openshift/community/blogs/a-paas-that-runs-anything-http-getting-started-with-diy-applications-on-openshift).
-For conveinence sake you can just run:

-    make clean
-    make deploy

-To push it out changes to the cloud.